As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 National Geographic Break Premium Geodes

 Have you heard of geodes?
-You can find them in this National Geographic Kit (Amazon link) that comes with goggles for protection, a learning guide that will teach you how geodes were formed, and two display stands.
+You can find them in this National Geographic Kit (Amazon link) with goggles for protection, a learning guide to teach you how geodes were formed, and two display stands.

 If you thought the geodes were not real, you were mistaken!
 The kit has 100% natural geodes in different shapes, selected just for you to have the best experience.